gophish/api-documentation/templates/README.md

 > Note: The `modified_date` field is updated automatically.
 It is not required to set this when creating or modifying a template.

+To add tracking, make sure you specify a `{{.Tracker}}` in the `html` field.
+The UI adds this automatically, but it needs to be specified if you're using the API.

 Templates support sending attachments.
 Attachments have the following structure:

 ```